 Stowe Family Law’s Harrogate office is located in the Old Court House building in the centre of Harrogate.
 The current building was built circa 1899 to replace the former police station which originally stood there.

 Harrogate affairs were originally looked after by the Royal Court of the Honour of Knaresborough, administered by the Duchy of Lancaster.
 Harrogate had relied on policing by constables from Pannal and other townships.
 As Harrogate grew, it was allowed a policeman of its own who was formally appointed by Knaresborough court.
 This remained the case until the West Riding constabulary was formed in 1857.
 The original building was built in 1866 and was the first police station in the town, quickly also becoming the first courthouse.

-The first images is a photo of the old original police station building which was later demolished to make way for the new courthouse building.
+This photo shows the old original police station building which was later demolished to make way for the new courthouse building.

-The door to the right of the second picture is the one through which defendants entered the building, unless they were being held in the cells in the basement.
+The door to the building is the one through which defendants entered the building, unless they were being held in the cells in the basement.